addyosmani/backbone-fundamentals/README.md

  From a maintenance perspective, there's nothing logically different in this version of our view, except for how we approach templating.

- Using the RequireJS text plugin (the dependency marked <code>text</code>), we can actally store all of the contents for the template we looked at earlier in an external file (todos.html).
+Using the RequireJS text plugin (the dependency marked `text`), we can actally store all of the contents for the template we looked at earlier in an external file (todos.html).

-<strong>templates/todos.html</strong>
+**templates/todos.html**

 <pre>
 &lt;div class=&quot;todo &lt;%= done ? &#39;done&#39; : &#39;&#39; %&gt;&quot;&gt;